Gravitational self-force with hyperboloidal slicing and spectral methods: Numerical Methods

 \subsection{Analytical Mesh Refinement}

 Following Paper I, we also implement an analytic mesh refinement (AnMR) scheme to counteract the strong gradients that are present in the conformal fields near the worldline for certain parts of the parameter space.
-This technique is based on the ingenious function \cite{PanossoMacedo:2022fdi},
+This technique is based on the ingenious function in Paper I,

 that defines a mapping from the uniform Chebyshev-Lobatto grid, $x_{i} \in [-1, 1]$, to a non-uniform grid that concentrates points near a specific boundary of the domain.
 Here, $x_{B}$ is a parameter that defines which boundary the points are concentrated towards.
 If $x_{B} = -1$, the grid will be concentrated around the left boundary, whilst if $x_{B} = 1$, the grid will be concentrated around the right boundary.
 The parameter $\kappa$ is the mesh refinement parameter, which controls the rate at which the mesh is concentrated around the boundary of choice.
 This concentration allows for higher resolution in regions of the computational domain where the solution may exhibit rapid variations, while using fewer points in regions where the solution is smoother.